henriksson-lab/hmmer-pure-rs/README.md

 The aim of this project is to increase performance, especially by providing this code through a type-safe library interface.
 The code can also be compiled to be used for webassembly.

+**performance is not there yet. fair amount of real data-testing in place. this version is released as-is, but production-ready version is yet to arrive**

 ## Performance Status